What's on this page?

 Getting started: Build a portfolio of written or digital content.
 You can freelance or work with publishing companies focused on educational resources.

-6. HR or recruitment
+6. HR or Recruitment

 Why it suits teachers: